Once The Election Tribunal Delivers It's Judgement On Merits, Everybody Will Be Happy - Kalu Kalu | Get the Latest News, National, Politics, Entertainment, Metro, Sport & Opinions.

 Once The Election Tribunal Delivers It’s Judgement On Merits, Everybody Will Be Happy – Kalu Kalu

-Kalu Kalu, a Nigerian lawyer has come out to say that once the presidential election tribunal delivers its judgment on merit, every Nigerian will be happy with the verdict.
+Once the presidential election tribunal issues its decision based on merit, every Nigerian will be satisfied with the outcome, according to Nigerian lawyer Kalu Kalu.

-According to Kalu who appeared in an interview on AIT tonight, judgements have to be delivered based on merits and not on technicalities.
+In an interview airing tonight on AIT, Kalu said that judges should rule based on merit rather than procedure.

 )